 “Good thing your brain isn’t fresh anymore, kid,” the Stink Demon warned.
 “No crowbar’s gonna get through your thick skull.”

 The Cigarette Counter

 Quite possibly the most disturbing area of the Supermarket of the Damned was the cigarette counter.
 Raymond had first-hand experience with its evils.
 He’d been working several hours and just wanted a cigarette.
 He asked for a smoke break, and the Stink Demon seemed suspiciously happy to grant him one, directing him to the impressive cigarette counter.
 Cartons of all types were artfully displayed, reflecting manufacturers from all over the world.
 He’d gasped to see the price tag on each one listed as $0.00.

-Now he watched sourly as another Hell newbie wandered in, bleating pitifully for a nicotine fix. ”Please, I just need a cigarette.
+Now he watched sourly as another Hell newbie wandered in, bleating pitifully for a nicotine fix.
+“Please, I just need a cigarette.
 God it’s been so awful here.
 I need a smoke.”
 Someone pointed her to the counter where she waited eagerly.
 Raymond continued stocking the Arsenic Cotton Candy.
 It almost hurt to watch.
-The noob looked around the corner, sure that someone was on his or her way.
+The noob looked around the corner, sure that someone was on their way.
 She rang the little bell, still looking hopefully at the brightly colored cartons and mentally choosing her purchase.
 She waited some more, knocking on the countertop and shouting, “Hello?”
-Finally the noob whirled around and saw Raymond. ”You!
+Finally the noob whirled around and saw Raymond.
+“You!
 Where’s the clerk?”

 “There isn’t one,” he intoned, annoyed that she’d singled him out.

 “What do you mean?
 Why can’t you help me?”